-- Create a welcoming, happy environment that sets realistic expectations for all. - Work in partnership with parents/carers to promote acceptable behaviour in school.

-- Provide a safe, caring, and effective learning environment with a stimulating and relevant curriculum differentiated to meet the needs of all. - Encourage relationships based on kindness, respect and understanding of the needs of others. - Ensure fair treatment for all regardless of a person's protected characteristics. - Show appreciation of the efforts and contribution of all. - Ensure all pupils, parents/carers and staff are clear about the expectations regarding behaviour.
+- Our aim is to develop an environment that promotes and recognises positive, socially acceptable behaviour. - Create a welcoming, happy environment that sets realistic expectations for all. - Work in partnership with parents/carers to promote acceptable behaviour in school. - Provide a safe, caring, and effective learning environment with a stimulating and relevant curriculum differentiated to meet the needs of all. - Encourage relationships based on kindness, respect, and understanding of the needs of others. - Ensure fair treatment for all regardless of a person's protected characteristics. - Show appreciation of the efforts and contribution of all. - Ensure all pupils, parents/carers and staff are clear about the expectations regarding behaviour.